FNNDSC/pfdicom_tagExtract/README.rst

         name is preceded by an index and colon, then convert this indexed file in the particular <inputDir>.

+        [-s|--imageScale <factor:interpolation>]
+        If an image conversion is specified, this flag will scale the image by <factor> and use an interpolation <order>.
+This is useful in increasing the size of images for the html output.

+        Note that certain interpolation choices can result in a significant slowdown!

+            interpolation order:

+            'none', 'nearest', 'bilinear', 'bicubic', 'spline16',
+            'spline36', 'hanning', 'hamming', 'hermite', 'kaiser', 'quadric',
+            'catrom', 'gaussian', 'bessel', 'mitchell', 'sinc', 'lanczos'

         -o|--outputFileStem <outputFileStem>
         The output file stem to store data.
 This should *not* have a file extension, or rather, any "." in the name are considered part of